Clinical Assessments

 you expect?

-• We conduct a clinical interviews to better understand your concerns.
-For children/adolescents with meet with caregivers first to discuss your or your child’s developmental history, strengths and specific concerns.
-We follow up with age appropriate meetings and clinical observation of your child/adolescent.
+We conduct a clinical interviews to better understand your concerns.
+For children/adolescents with meet with caregivers first to discuss your child’s developmental history, strengths and specific concerns.
+We follow up with age appropriate interviewing and clinical observation of the child.

-For adults we meet with you and in some cases a spouse or a parent who knows you well.
+For adults we meet with you and in some cases a spouse or a parent who knows you well, to understand your history and current concerns. -

-• Standardized questionnaires are completed by various individuals to provides a holistic view of your the concerns across different environments.
+Standardized questionnaires are completed by various individuals to provides a holistic view of you/your child across different environments.

-• The information will be presented to you in a “feedback” session where we review findings, explain any diagnoses, and discuss recommendations for how to best support your or your child/adolescent.
+The information will be presented in a “feedback” session where we review findings, explain any diagnoses, and discuss recommendations for how to best support you or your child/adolescent.

-We also provide a child friendly feedback session where we explain results in a developmentally appropriate way to your child.
+We also provide a child/adolescent friendly feedback session where we explain results in a developmentally appropriate way to your child. -

 The report will not be sent to anyone without your and/or your child’s consent.
-You may find it helpful to share the report with other medical/mental health providers or your school/university.
+You may find it helpful to share the report with other medical/mental health providers or your school/post-secondary.

 At the end of the assessment, the information is put together and presented to you or your child/adolescent in a “feedback” session.
 This is where we provide you with our understanding of the difficulties, and if appropriate, there may be a clinical diagnosis.